7 Best Pressure Washers for Home Use in 2026

 The LED-equipped trigger gun displays the current pressure level, which is a genuinely useful feature for avoiding surface damage.
 When cleaning a wooden deck, you can verify you are operating at 1200 PSI instead of guessing based on distance and nozzle selection.
 The companion Karcher app takes this further with surface-specific recommendations — select “painted wood” and it tells you the exact pressure setting and nozzle to use.

 The price is the obvious barrier.
-At over 400 dollars, the K5 costs nearly double the best overall pick and more than triple the budget option.
-The proprietary accessory ecosystem means replacement parts cost more than generic alternatives.
+The K5 costs nearly double the best overall pick and more than triple the budget option, and the proprietary accessory ecosystem means replacement parts cost more than generic alternatives.
 But if you amortize that cost over 10-plus years of motor life instead of the 3 to 5 years you can expect from a universal motor, the per-year cost of ownership actually favors the K5.
 This is the machine I own personally.

 Karcher K5 Power Control